-Position: Vice-President & District Manager, PCL Construction Canada
+Position: Vice-President & District Manager, PCL Constructors Canada Inc.

 Sean is the vice-president and district manager for PCL Constructors Canada Inc., an employee-owned company and Canada’s largest general contracting firm providing commercial, civil and industrial construction services since 1963.
 PCL’s recent resume of work includes the Canadian Museum for Human Rights, the Disraeli bridge project, the Royal Canadian Mint expansion, IKEA, Manitoba Hydro Place and MTS Centre.

-Position: Director of Community & Economic Development, Province of Manitoba
+Position: Executive Director of Planning Priorities and Planning Committee of Cabinet, Province of Manitoba

 EDW board role: Manitoba government representative (ex-officio)